pieroproietti/penguins-eggs/README.md

 > **To gain a deeper understanding of the implementation and view the source code of the `eggs tools ppa` command, you can refer to the following link:** [src/commands/tools/ppa.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/tools/ppa.ts)

 ## `eggs tools skel`
- The `eggs tools skel` command is used to update the "skel" directory with the configuration files from the user's home directory.
+ <p align="justify"> The `eggs tools skel` command is used to update the "skel" directory with the configuration files from the user's home directory.
 It is a command-line interface (CLI) command that can be executed with different options.
-Here is an expanded and rewritten explanation of the command:
+Here is an expanded and rewritten explanation of the command:</p>

 **USAGE**
 ```